soapjs/soap/docs/QUERY-BUILDER.md

 ## Overview

-`QueryBuilder` in SoapJS is an abstract base class that enables building complex queries in a type-safe and flexible manner.
+`RepositoryQuery` in SoapJS is an abstract base class that enables building complex queries in a type-safe and flexible manner.
 It is used by repositories to construct queries specific to different databases.

 ### Key Features